 Tehran is a place of controversy and contradictions.
-Many people have a strong opinion about the city without ever placing their feet on the pavement.
+Many people seems to have a strong opinion about the city without ever placing their feet on the pavement.
 I’m here to find out the real story.

 Comments